+There are several types of ground-source heat pumps, but ARC prefers closed-loop water-to-air vertical systems.
 These types of systems have been in use in both residential and commercial markets since the late 1980s.
-Closed loop systems can be horizontal or vertical and depend on site conditions.

-Vertical systems can be used for small parcels of land, while horizontal systems require more space.
+Vertical systems can be used for small parcels of land.
 Installing a vertical system requires between 150 to 220 feet of borehole per ton, so if a 2-ton BTU heating system is needed, you’ll need to drill between 300 and 440 feet.

 The energy efficiency of a heat pump and the power needed to operate it are directly related to the temperature range that the heat pump works.
 Geothermal heat pump systems are more efficient than air-source heat pump systems simply because the ground is warmer (or cooler in summer) than the outside air temperature.
 An air-source heat pump removes heat from cold outdoor air in the winter and delivers heat to hot outside air in the summer.
 But a ground source heat pump pulls heat from relatively warm soil or groundwater in the winter and returns heat to the same relatively cool soil or groundwater in summer.

 The heat pump unit is the main player in any ground source heat pump system.
 The heat pump includes a refrigerant-to-water heat exchanger, refrigerant piping and control valve, air coil (to heat air in winter, and to cool and dehumidy in summer), fan and controls.